-Embryos and donors available Highlander breed
+Highlander embryos and donors available

 • The mares or heifers selected based on breed requirements are subjected to the necessary gynecological and health checks before superovulation.